Threatened and Endangered Species - Status Reports

 The stocks of all five species face potentially significant and increasing threats from one or more factors, with those of greatest concern being ship strikes, entanglement in fishing gear and marine debris, human-generated marine sound, climate change, and in the case of North Pacific right whales, issues related to small population size.
 With these considerations in mind and because all five species are federally listed as endangered, it is recommended that blue, fin, sei, North Pacific right, and sperm whales remain listed as state endangered species in Washington.

 Wiles, G. J. 2017.
-Draft periodic status review for the blue, fin, sei, North Pacific right, and sperm whales in Washington.
+Periodic status review for the blue, fin, sei, North Pacific right, and sperm whales in Washington.
 Washington Department of Fish and Wildlife, Olympia, Washington.
 46+ iii pp.

 Persons with disabilities who need to receive this information in an alternative format or who need reasonable accommodations to participate in WDFW-sponsored public meetings or other activities may contact Dolores Noyes by phone (360-902-2349), TTY (360-902-2207), or email (email@example.com